vega/vega-loader-arrow/README.md

 }
 ```

-For more about the dataset above, see ["Introduction to Apache Arrow"](https://beta.observablehq.com/@theneuralbit/introduction-to-apache-arrow) by Brian Hulette!
+For more about the dataset above (concerning over 1.5M scrabble games!), see ["Introduction to Apache Arrow"](https://beta.observablehq.com/@theneuralbit/introduction-to-apache-arrow) by Brian Hulette.

 ## API Reference